JosephDoUrden/SetTimer/BACKLOG_V2.md

 # Version 2.0 Development Backlog: Workout Set Timer

 ## Overview
 This backlog covers the development roadmap for Workout Set Timer v2.0, transforming the app from a simple timer to a comprehensive workout companion while maintaining its core simplicity.
+This is an open source project created by **Yusufhan Saçak** to showcase modern Flutter development practices and provide value to the fitness community.

 ## Phase 1: User-Requested Features (Months 1-3)
 **Priority: HIGH | Target: Enhanced User Experience**